Sniffy2019/Deep-State-weekender/README.md

 The colours for the main page are a 'vibrant catch the user’s eye’ style, with the image of two photos depicting revellers having a good time.
 The writing is done using a marker pen to give a real festival feel to it.
 The colour of the font is black and full in texture to give an authentic retro look.
-Underneath the sections are on a straightforward background with white writing; the 4 sections then allow you to purchase tickets, see other events, look for the site via google maps and follow the social elements of the web site as well as sampling some of the lineups playlist.
+Underneath the sections are on a straightforward background with white writing; the 4 sections then allow you to purchase tickets, see other events, look for the site via google maps and follow the social elements of the website as well as sample some of the lineups playlist.
-The nav bar at the bottom is dark slate gray just to allow white writing and the buttons to have some contrast.
+The nav bar at the bottom is dark slate grey just to allow white writing and the buttons to have some contrast.
-The line up page is the flyer just with the three dates on and a selection of Dj's/bands.
-These of course are made up and the site just depicts what the reveller would hypothetically see if they chose the full three day festival, or a day of their choosing.
+The line-up page is the flyer just with the three dates on and a selection of DJs/bands.
+These of course are made up and the site just depicts what the reveller would hypothetically see if they chose the full three-day festival or a day of their choosing.
-The backgound colour is light Grey as it allows the payment page and map clear definition on their respective pages.
+The background colour is light Grey as it allows the payment page and map clear definitions on their respective pages.

 <a name="Feat"></a>
 ### Features

 The whole theme of the site has a happy, calm, and partying theme to the images to make the user feel comfortable navigating through the pages.

 Purchase tickets is a button function that takes you to a ticket purchasing page with a countdown timer and home return page.
 The download and 'Social elements' are explained below.
-Purchase tickets is a mock up of the "stripe" online pay system.
-Simple colours used to add your details in and bright warning alerts if payment wasn't successful.
+Purchase tickets is a mock-up of the "stripe" online pay system.
+Simple colours are used to add your details in and bright warning alerts if payment wasn't successful.
 The map page (Find us Here) allows you to see where the event is happening and the exact location.
 The social elements on the footer of the main page, have been made to look like straightforward icons of the different social media with you tube showing a video of a different festival.
-There are two download pages, 1) for other festivals shown in the chronological order for the year.
-2) The line up for the Deepstate event.
+There are two download pages, 1) for other festivals shown in chronological order for the year.
+2) The lineup for the Deepstate event.
 All these are explained in the manual testing element of this README.md.
-The Social elements are six fold
+The Social elements are six-fold
-1) Facebook:- standard leave comments, photos and show people your having a good time.
+1) Facebook:- standard leave comments, photos and show people you're having a good time.
 2) Twitter:- Party people can leave comments on the best bits they enjoyed or the worst bits they disliked.
-3) linkedIn:- This was placed there as the organisers may wish to promote or venue suppliers may wish to sate their venues are being chosen. (the link doesn't work as there isn't a Deepstate festival brand of yet).
+3) LinkedIn:- This was placed there as the organisers may wish to promote or venue suppliers may wish to state their venues are being chosen. (the link doesn't work as there isn't a Deepstate festival brand of yet).
 4) Pinterest:- For the more artisan people who wish to see other festivals being promoted or shown from a previous date.
-5) Instagram :- Similar to Facebook, people follow a party goer and reply if they wish or like the person thread.
+5) Instagram:- Similar to Facebook, people follow a partygoer and reply if they wish or like the person's thread.
-6) You Tube:- A video showing the full set of Eric Prydz's at Creamfield 2022. (will need to skip the ads and put on full screen for full benefit of quality of sound).
+6) YouTube:- A video showing the full set of Eric Prydz's at Creamfield 2022. (will need to skip the ads and put them on full screen for the full benefit of the quality of sound).

-There is a line up page with the artists on for that day.
-Plus a random artist selector to show a few sound tracks. this is interactive and can be used as a CD selector or just click on the artist's picture to show a sample song.
+There is a line-up page with the artists on for that day.
+Plus a random artist selector to show a few soundtracks. this is interactive and can be used as a CD selector or just click on the artist's picture to show a sample song.

 The Hamburger icon isn't functional, but if it was fully developed there would be a sideways nav bar showing the full lineup.
 I've left it in to highlight the home, Playlist and Purchase tickets links.